 How to Plant Potatoes in Containers

-Step 1.
-Add 6 inches of potting mix to the bottom of each growing container, mix in fertilizer, and place your seed potatoes about 6-inches (15 cm) apart.
+Add about 6 inches of potting mix to the bottom of each growing container, mix in the fertilizer, and water thoroughly to dampen the soil.

 You May Also Like: